-The costs of part-time, permanent or temporary salaried employees engaged on P4F activities can be reimbursed if these activities are not 'business as usual'.
+The costs of part-time, permanent, or temporary salaried employees engaged on P4F activities can be reimbursed if these activities are not 'business as usual'.
 'Business as usual' activities are those which would be carried out even if the P4F-funded project was not taking place.

-- The time that each employee will commit to P4F activities must be indicated as a % of their FTE salary in the budget. - Non-salary employee overheads/fringe benefits should fully explained. - Salary costs will be reviewed against P4F's internal salary benchmarking.
+• The time that each employee will commit to P4F activities must be indicated as a % of their FTE salary in the budget.

+Non-salary employee overheads/fringe benefits should fully explained.

+- Salary costs will be reviewed against P4F's internal salary benchmarking.
 This is so that P4F can be satisfied that they represent good value for money.
-Where a significant variance is detected, P4F may ask for a justification of the rate. - The most expensive employees should, as far as possible, have the lowest level of input (e.g. providing guidance and oversight to consultants or junior employees).
+Where a significant variance is detected, P4F may ask for a justification of the rate. - The most expensive employees should, as far as possible, have the lowest level of input (e.g., providing guidance and oversight to consultants or junior employees).
 Additional justification should be provided if including high levels of input from expensive employees. - If the employee(s) being paid for with P4F funds have yet to be recruited, P4F staff may need to be consulted during the recruitment process (especially if the position is critical to achievement of the project outputs or outcomes).

-• Evidence should show the salary cost of the employee (e.g. contract/invoice) and the time committed to P4F activities (e.g. timesheet).
+• Evidence should show the salary cost of the employee (e.g., contract/invoice) and the time committed to P4F activities (e.g., timesheet) - a standard template for is available from P4F if original documents cannot be provided.